Last Updated on October 23, 2022

 The good news is that there might be a Holy Grail, after all.
 Admittedly, it’s not the type of Holy Grail most traders dream of, but it makes a robust trading business.
 A steady growing equity curve is dependent on diversification and non-correlation among your trading strategies:

 The keywords for all your trading should be consistency, correlation, and diversification.
 Or more precisely: non-correlation among your trading strategies.
 Consistency is mainly a result of non-correlation and diversification, thus understanding the two latter is vital.
+This is the only holy grail strategy!
+Thus, there is a holy grail setup in trading.

 It would help if you diversified into many strategies that are uncorrelated from each other.
 When you lose or gain in on strategy, parts of that might be offset by other strategies.
 We have explained the importance of correlation in a previous article: